Opinion | A novel way for Democrats to fight the culture wars in the 2022 elections

 “Every story has a hero and a villain,” Ancona said.
 “You have to paint Republicans as the villain.
 Connecting the Jan.
 6 attack on the Capitol with how extreme they are on covid is a powerful combination.”

 And who is the hero of the story?
-The group recommends that Democrats explicitly name the coalition that beat Trump in 2020 — by saying, for example, that White, Black, Latino and Asian voters came together against him, and should do so again in 2022.
+The group recommends Democrats explicitly name the coalition that beat Trump in 2020 — by saying, for example, that White, Black, Latino and Asian voters came together against him, and should do so again in 2022.

 The idea here is to defuse culture-war attacks designed to wedge into Democrats along racial lines by highlighting the fact that they came together against a common foe in the past and can do so again.

 “The voter is the hero of the story,” Ancona told us, suggesting messaging along these lines: “We all came together across all our differences before.
 We can do it again.”
-After all, everyone says they hate our current divisive politics; this tells them who to blame, and how to overcome it.
+After all, everyone says they hate our current divisive politics; this tells them whom to blame, and how to overcome it.

-Of course, this kind of message testing does not always illuminate how things will play out amid the complications of the real world.
+Of course, this kind of message-testing does not always illuminate how things will play out amid the complications of the real world.
 For one thing, people will see a hundred news stories about inflation for every story they’ll see about the terrific job market.
 And of course, Republicans have some control over what stories dominate the political environment.

 What’s more, one can legitimately ask whether any message Democrats come up with right now will make much of a difference.
 The most important factors are likely to be the state of the pandemic and the state of the economy, perhaps with a foreign crisis or two thrown in.
 If we get another covid-19 wave and inflation doesn’t ease, almost nothing Democrats can do will forestall defeat.